LoomaDesign

 3. Check whether the output is cleaner without changing the product truth.

-4. Decide whether the tool saves time across multiple SKUs, not just one hero image.
+4. Decide whether the tool saves time across multiple SKUs, with the hero image treated as only one test.

 This is the fastest way to avoid choosing a tool based on demo visuals alone.